-A map amendment requires the submittal of a hydraulic report (PE Certified) and appendices which include the following components (unless waived by the County Engineer):
+A map amendment requires the submittal of a hydraulic report (PE Certified) and appendices which include the following components:

-U Table of Contents: all sections, figures, tables, and appendices must be listed with page numbers.
+Table of Contents: all sections, figures, tables, and appendices must be listed with page numbers.
 0 Project Description: provide a description regarding the purpose and nature of the work and map amendment proposal, the project location, condition of bridges and culvert crossings at or near the project site, location of any insurable structures at or near the project site, project participants, and any special hydraulic considerations.
-Background & Study Limits: describe the proposed revision reach and provide the name of the flooding source (e.g. Big Thompson River), the impacted Flood Insurance Rate Map (FIRM) panels, effective FIRM dates, and the river stations of the cross-sections that will tie into the effective study.
-The background must describe any previous hydraulic studies which have been completed for the project site and reference all map revisions (CLOMRs/LOMRs) which impact the project site.
-Location Maps: provide at least two maps showing the project location.
-One map must have a scale no smaller than what is required to show the extents of the project site (vicinity map) and the other must have a scale no larger than 1:12,000 to show the broader area surrounding the project site (location map).
-Both maps must be annotated to show the project site, study limits, roads (with road names labeled), bridges, culvert crossings, and access routes.
-Mapping & Survey Information: describe the source of the survey data and topographic mapping used for the project including the survey or mapping company, collection date, scale, contour interval, vertical datum using the North American Vertical Data of 1988 (NAVD88), and control point data.
-This section should also reference the horizontal datum (North American Datum of 1983, or NAD 83) and mapping projection (Colorado State Plane North) used for the base mapping.
-If the mapping uses ground coordinates, please provide the conversion factor to grid coordinates or a table showing XY values for several known points in both grid and ground coordinates.

-Hydrology: identify the source of the discharge information used during the hydraulic analysis.
-Provide a table of discharge values for the 10-year, 50-year, and 100-year flood events resulting from the hydrologic study.
-If an independent hydrologic study was completed for the project, that study must be submitted separately from the hydraulic study.
+Background & Study Limits: describe the proposed revision reach and provide the name of the flooding source (e.g. Big Thompson River), the impacted Flood Insurance Rate Map (FIRM) panels, effective FIRM dates, and the river stations of the cross-sections hydrau rill tie into the effective study.
+The background must describe any previous ulic studies which have been completed for the project site and reference all map ns (CLOMRs/LOMRs) which impact the project site. have a (vicinit broade to sho on Maps: provide at least two maps showing the project location.
+One map must scale no smaller than what is required to show the extents of the project site (y map) and the other must have a scale no larger than 1:12,000 to show the er area surrounding the project site (location map).
+Both maps must be annotated w the project site, study limits, roads (with road names labeled), bridges, culvertings, and access routes. mappi scale, (NAVE datum State I please ng & Survey Information: describe the source of the survey data and topographic ng used for the project including the survey or mapping company, collection date, contour interval, vertical datum using the North American Vertical Data of 1988 (288), and control point data.
+This section should also reference the horizontal (North American Datum of 1983, or NAD 83) and mapping projection (Colorado Plane North) used for the base mapping.
+If the mapping uses ground coordinates, provide the conversion factor to grid coordinates or a table showing XY values for I known points in both grid and ground coordinates. analys events logy: identify the source of the discharge information used during the hydraulic is.
+Provide a table of discharge values for the 10-year, 50-year, and 100-year flood resulting from the hydrologic study.
+If an independent hydrologic study was eted for the project, that study must be submitted separately from the hydraulic Hydrai ulic Modeling: 0 Hydraulic Model Description: describe the purpose of the study, methodology, study limits, the location of bridges, roads, and culvert crossings, along with any other special hydraulic considerations.
+0 Modeling Software: provide the name and version of the hydraulic modeling software used for the analysis.
+0 Plan Description & Table: provide a description for, and table showing, all the hydraulic plans used in the analysis.
+The table should include the plan names along with the associated geometry and flow files used in the plan.
+Hydraulic plans typically include the effective, duplicate effective, corrected-effective, existing, proposed, and post-project or as-built conditions.
+A separate floodway plan is also typically required to perform a floodway analysis.